GardenCityRuby/GCRC2014/cfp.md

 Proposals will be accepted until Friday Oct 25th at midnight IST.
 Proposals are reviewed on a rolling basis as they are submitted.

-**Talk proposals will be evaluated and accepted on a regular basis till all spots are filled before Oct 25th.
-Your talk has a better chance of getting selected the earlier you submit your talk proposal.**

 Here are some useful links to inspire you to get started and make a positive impact with the talk:

 * [How to write a conference proposal - Mike Moore](http://blowmage.com/2013/01/24/writing-conf-proposals)